serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 service:
   name: myService
+  warnDuplicateHandlers: false # If truthy, duplicate handlers in functions are warned.
+Default is false.
   awsKmsKeyArn: arn:aws:kms:us-east-1:XXXXXX:key/some-hash # Optional KMS key arn which will be used for encryption for all functions

 frameworkVersion: ">=1.0.0 <2.0.0"